Solar for Community Resilience and Local Co-benefits

 The DWSMA Solar Initiative

-GPI partnered with MDH, the Minnesota Rural Water Association (MRWA), and Emmons & Olivier Resources Inc. (EOR), along with other state agencies, environmental advocates, and energy and solar industry stakeholders to discuss how solar development can protect groundwater and restore nitrate-challenged drinking water supplies.
+GPI partnered with MDH, the Minnesota Rural Water Association (MRWA), and Emmons & Olivier Resources Inc. (EOR), along with other state agencies, environmental advocates, and energy and solar industry stakeholders, to discuss how solar development can protect groundwater and restore nitrate-challenged drinking water supplies.

 MDH has spent years attempting to reduce conventional agricultural production on vulnerable DWSMAs.
 However, most DWSMAs are privately owned, and much of the area is prime farmland.

 Large-scale solar that meets Minnesota’s habitat-friendly standard offers a way to take DWSMA land out of agricultural production at scale (1,000 acres rather than 40–80 acres at a time) while affording an improved financial return to the landowner.
+Community-scale solar (10-100 acres) offers smaller DWSMAs the same opportunity to provide both protection of drinking water and clean energy generation.

-Replacing nitrate-producing agriculture with pollinator-friendly solar can also bring improved health and safety to the community and substantial cost savings to the state and rural water providers, who will not have to drill new wells or build additional treatment facilities for nitrate removal.
+Replacing nitrate-producing agriculture with habitat-friendly solar can also bring improved health and safety to the community and substantial cost savings to the state and rural water providers, who will not have to drill new wells or build additional treatment facilities for nitrate removal.

 DWSMA Solar Phase 1